libp2p/go-libp2p/ROADMAP.md

     -   🎉 Estimated Project Completion

 #### End of Q1 (March)
--   F ⏱️ Future-proof benchmarking
+-   F.2 ⏱️ Future-proof benchmarking - **Using first class support for remote runners in Testground**
 -   A.3 ⚡ Handshakes at the Speed of Light - **0.5 RTT data optimization** (for QUIC)
     -   🎉 Estimated Project Completion

 #### Up Next
 -   D.2 📺 Universal Browser Connectivity - **[WebTransport](https://github.com/libp2p/go-libp2p/issues/1717)** update to new draft versions
     - Dependency on Chrome needs to support new draft version of WebTransport protocol (still under development by IETF and W3C)
 -  E.2 🧪 Future-proof testing - **Comprehensive testing for non-transport features**
 -  G 📢 Judicious Address Advertisements